New-Build HELOKA-US Platform for Balance of Power of DEMO Power Plant

 • The heat sink of the system is a pressurized water loop.

-This facility will provide crucial experimental data and system insights that support the development of molten salt-based thermal storage for both fusion energy systems and high-temperature industrial applications.
+This facility will provide thermohydraulic experimental data of components and systems that support the development of molten salt-based thermal storage for both fusion power plant balance of power systems and high-temperature industrial applications.